Fluxboi/Fluxboi.github.io/README.md

 His current research works include:
 - Investigating physiological effects of mito-nuclear incompatibilities in Drosophila
 - Metabolic modelling of Euglena for industrial applications
-- Astrobiochemistry, modeliing the optimal network for extraterrestrial conditions.
+- Astrobiochemistry, modelling the optimal network for extraterrestrial conditions.
 - Metabolic analysis in cancer cells

 ---